-In mission-critical environments the issues of certification and testing becomes very important.
+In business critical environments the issues of regulatory approval, certification and testing becomes very important.
 You cannot just move to an emulated machine without thorough validation and testing of the entire underlying platform.
 Do not underestimate the time, effort and cost involved in that process.
 In many cases you’re better off sticking with the hardware you know and trust, then building a modern replacement system to smoothly take over from it when you have an opportunity to make controlled changes.

 Creating a software emulation of a complex system like a VAX or Alpha is a considerable technical achievement.
 Software emulation requires a software representation of the instruction set, plus a software representation of the system infrastructure, such as memory and the I/O devices.
 That software representation then runs on top of a different operating system and a different physical hardware platform.
 In some cases people choose to run the host operating system as a virtual machine under a hypervisor such as VMware, which can add serious amounts of latency.
 The success of the emulated system is dependent on behavioural characteristics of the entire underlying platform.